amanrathod3128/Python-Patterns-/README.md

 # Python-Patterns-
 ## Hi!
-Here I will upload a regular Python pattern program.
+I will upload a regular Python pattern program here.

 ### <li> Steps to Print a Pattern in Python
 <ol>